MLIR

 outputranked or unranked memref of any type values

-bufferization.dealloc_tensor (::mlir::bufferization::DeallocTensorOp)
+bufferization.dealloc_tensor (bufferization::DeallocTensorOp)

-release underlying storage format of given tensor
+Release underlying storage format of given tensor

 Syntax: